EECE430L/ExchangeRate_Desktop/README.md

 1. Clone the repository
 2. Open the project with intelliJ
 3. Download the dependencies (Prject Structure -> Libraries -> + -> From Maven)
-4. Run the app directly from intelliJ
+4. Run Main directly from intelliJ

 ## Structure